 Practical Advice for Visitors to Matugga, Uganda

 Accommodation -Bishop Ivan and Madam Allen’s family home has an upper floor with 5 rooms available for visitors so it can cope with up to 12 visitors assuming 2 or 3 people share each room.
 Visitors are asked to cover the costs incurred in their visit including meals, the staff who look after them and fuel for travelling around (£15 per day board/lodging and £25 per person each way towards fuel/van rental for airport transfers).
 These costs are small by UK standards but far beyond the means of Bishop Ivan.
 Please do keep in mind that the Ugandan Shilling value will fluctuate and inflation means that we are using an estimate of costs here.
 If you would like to visit and would like more information on costs, please do contact Debbie Walker for more information (see Trustees page).

 Passport & Visa – your passport needs to have at least 6 months left to run at the time of departure.
 A ‘visitor’s visa’ is required to enter Uganda (visitors are advised to state that the purpose of their visit is ‘a holiday’ or ‘visiting friends’).
-As people will be volunteering and will not be paid for any work one they do not need a working visa, effectively work is being done on the basis of ‘helping out’ while visiting.
-It can be obtained at Entebbe Airport on arrival but much time and hassle is saved by getting it in advance from the Ugandan High Commission in London about one month before departure.
+As people will be volunteering and will not be paid for any work done they do not need a working visa, effectively work is being done on the basis of ‘helping out’ while visiting.

-Single entry visitors visas are valid for 3 months.
+A single entry visitor’s visa is valid for 1-3 months.
 An extension to cover a visit longer than 3 months can be arranged by visiting the visa office in Kampala but must be done so before the initial visa period expires.
 A small fee may be charged.

 Landing cards – as you approach Entebbe you will be given a card to complete (or pick one up in the airport on arrival).
 Most of the information required is in your passport and on your boarding card.
-Other questions require you to mention Ivan Lugoloobi as your contact and the Revival Centre in Matugga as your base in Uganda, please note the address for this card as Revival Centre, Bombo Road, P.O.BOX 6443, Matugga, Uganda.
+Other questions require you to mention Bishop Ivan Lugoloobi as your contact and the Revival Centre in Matugga as your base in Uganda, please note the address for this card as Revival Centre, Bombo Road, P.O.BOX 6443, Matugga, Uganda.
 Your status is as a visitor on holiday or visiting friends.

 Food and Water – you should resist making a sudden radical change in your diet.
-Pastor Ivan will provide for a well balanced diet of local foods to be available.
-There is some guilt involved in eating well in Ivan’s house while knowing how poorly the children and staff at Revival and ordinary people in Matugga eat – but you have to keep yourself fit and healthy to be able to be of help to them.
+Bishop Ivan will provide for a well balanced diet of local foods to be available.
+There is some guilt involved in eating well in Ivan’s house while knowing how limited the diet is of the children and staff at Revival and the ordinary people in Matugga – but you have to keep yourself fit and healthy to be able to be of help to them.

 Travel arrangements – there are a number of airlines who fly to Entebbe.
 With all airlines cost varies depending on the time of year.
 Flying with the slightly cheaper Emirates, Kenya or Ethiopian Airlines can involve taking less direct routes and long delays between connecting flights in unfamiliar airports.
 Going with KLM via Shiphol or direct from Heathrow with British Airways are easier and quicker (although sometimes a little more expensive) options.